chimera-linux/chimera-linux.github.io/_posts/2026-03-13-retiring-powerpc.md

 big-endian 32-bit PowerPC and 64-bit POWER platforms.
 Read below for when and why and how you can potentially change this.

+Note that this is not about ppc64le, which is not affected by this.

 <!--more-->

 ## Reasons